Research-based Math Instruction

 Submitted by Gibson Consulting Group (February 2015)

-In a comprehensive study by the Texas Education Agency (TEA) evaluating computerized interactive programs that are part of the state’s Students Using Curriculum to Ensure Sustained Success (SUCCESS) program, Think Through Math (TTM) was found to significantly improve STAAR performance outcomes for students.
+In a comprehensive study by the Texas Education Agency (TEA) evaluating computerized interactive programs that are part of the state’s Students Using Curriculum to Ensure Sustained Success (SUCCESS) program, Imagine Math was found to significantly improve STAAR performance outcomes for students.

 Highlight’s from the report’s executive summary: